Schloss Münster

 Schloss Münster, officially Fürstbischöfliches Schloss Münster, is the schloss built as the residence of the prince-bishop of Münster, modern-day North Rhine-Westphalia, Germany.
 It was built between 1767 and 1787 in baroque style as a mansion for the last but one prince-bishop Maximilian Friedrich von Königsegg-Rothenfels.
 The architect was Johann Conrad Schlaun.
-Since 1954 it has been the seat and landmark of the Westphalian Wilhelms University.
+Since 1954 it has been the seat and landmark of the University of Münster.
 The castle is built from the typical Baumberger sandstone of Münster.